brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 {: style="text-align:center; font-size: small;"}
 Workflow for distributed data parallelism (DDP) across 4 color-coded processes.
 Each process holds a copy of a 4-layer feed-forward model, initialized identically.
 Each process performs a forward pass of its own data (arrow pointing up on the left of the model).
 On the backward pass, all processes compute the local gradients and mean-reduce them across the network (arrow pointing down on the right of the model).
 The mean of the gradients is then used by the optimizer to update the parameter states.

-Looking at the previous, we can see that each processor holds a copy of the model and this leads to a superfluos memory usage.
+Looking at the previous, we can see that each processor holds a copy of the model and this leads to a superfluous memory usage.
 That's where sharding comes into play.

-**(Fully-)Sharded Data Parallelism (FSDP)** a.k.a **sharding** is a distributed setup where processors dont hold a full copy of the model, but only the parameters, optimizer states and gradients of a subset of layers.
+**(Fully-)Sharded Data Parallelism (FSDP)** a.k.a **sharding** is a distributed setup where processors don't hold a full copy of the model, but only the parameters, optimizer states and gradients of a subset of layers.
 As before, different processors input different mini-batches.
 In DeepSpeed lingo, sharding goes by the name of **ZeRO (Zero Redundancy Optimizer)**.
 ZeRO has several alternative execution modes (**stages**).
 Each stage represents a different level of memory redundancy, corresponding to different variable types being distributed or replicated across nodes:
 - **ZeRO stage 0**: no sharding of any variables, being equivalent to Distributed Data Parallelism;
 - **ZeRO stage 1 (ZeRO-1)**: the optimizer states (e.g., for Adam optimizer, the weights, and the first and second moment estimates) are partitioned across the processes.
 Affects only the backward pass.
 - **ZeRO stage 2 (ZeRO-2)**: the gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 Also relevant only for the backward pass.